Mirette on the High Wire

 Mirette on the High Wire is a children's picture book written and illustrated by Emily Arnold McCully.
 Published in 1992, the book tells the story of Mirette, a French girl who learns to walk on the tightrope.
 McCully won the 1993 Caldecott Medal for her illustrations.

 Plot summary

 Mirette lives in a boarding house in France.
 One day her life is changed by a man named Bellini, a famous tightrope walker, who teaches Mirette how to walk on a tightrope.

 Musical

 Tom Jones and Harvey Schmidt, best known for their long-running off-Broadway musical The Fantasticks, created a musical version of the book in 1996.

+In film

+A 1993 animated cartoon short narrated by the author was released by Scholastic Inc., and Weston Woods.